Doc Hollywood: Critical response

-Rotten Tomatoes gives the film a score of 68% based on reviews from 50 critics.
-The critical consensus reads: "Doc Hollywood isn't particularly graceful in its attempt to put a '90s spin on its Capraesque formula, but a light touch and a charming cast make its flaws easy to forgive."
-On Metacritic it has a score of 56% based on reviews from 20 critics, indicating "mixed or average reviews".
+Rotten Tomatoes gives the film an approval rating of 66% based on 50 reviews, with an average rating of 6.1/10.
+The site's critical consensus reads: "Doc Hollywood isn't particularly graceful in its attempt to put a '90s spin on its Capraesque formula, but a light touch and a charming cast make its flaws easy to forgive."
+On Metacritic it has a weighted average score of 56 out of 100 based on 20 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Janet Maslin of The New York Times wrote that "Mr. Fox, blithe and funny as ever, amusingly shrugs off each new surprise the film has to offer", adding that "while retaining his boyish appeal, Mr. Fox also seems a shade more substantial this time, possibly because he is seen making life-or-death decisions when not fielding comic lines".
 She did, however, say that "the screenplay, by Jeffrey Price, Peter S. Seaman and Daniel Pyne, is occasionally sharp-tongued but more often pleasantly knee-deep in rustic corn".